Hydra Battles and AC Termination: Many-Sorted Semantic Labeling modulo AC

-Since the AC symbol $\si$ in the encoding of the Hydra battle is a constructor, there is no need to label it.
-Hence we assume for simplicity that $L_f = \varnothing$ for every AC symbol $f \in \xF$.
+Since there is no need to label the AC symbol $\si$ in the encoding of the Hydra Battle, we assume for simplicity that $L_f = \varnothing$ for every AC symbol $f \in \xF$.
 The TRS $\DEC$ consists of all rewrite rules